SaideepGaunker/deepdetect/README.md

 🚀 **Results:**

-1.Evaluation: Accuracy and loss metrics are used to assess model performance.
+1. Evaluation: Accuracy and loss metrics are used to assess model performance.
 2. Testing: The best model is evaluated on a separate test dataset.

 🔧 **Usage:**